willsu88/GoodreadsProject/README.md

 Here's a guide to help you navigate through our files:

+1. To understand all of our data, models, and implementation go to:
+    1. FinalReport.pdf

-1. For Data and Model Visualization, go to EDA&ModelViz.ipynb There we perform a number of tasks including:
+2. For Data and Model Visualization, go to EDA&ModelViz.ipynb There we perform a number of tasks including:
     1. Visualizing the distrubtion of the average ratings
     2. Comparing the three matrices (shelved, isRead, and rating)
     2. Visualizing the three models (user-user, matrix factorization, neural network matrix factorization) through different plots
     3. Comparing all the models' MSE performance together

-2. Data Cleaning, go to：
+3. Data Cleaning, go to：
     1. Folder: ExtractingMatrices
         - json_to_csv_converter.py is a script we found from: https://github.com/Yelp/dataset-examples/blob/master/json_to_csv_converter.py